 - Beauty and the Beast

-- Bo Peep and Her Sheep with Buzz Lightyear and Woody from Disney/Pixar Toy Story
+- Bo Peep and Her Sheep with Woody from Disney/Pixar Toy Story

 - Captain Hook and Peter Pan

-- Chip ‘n Dale and Donald Duck with Huey, Dewey and Louie
+- Donald Duck and Daisy Duck with Huey, Dewey and Louie

 - Lady and the Tramp